Amazon Glacier Storage Classes

 1. Start S3 Browser and select the file(s) and/or folder(s) you want to change storage class for.

-or Files, Change Storage Class to, DEEP_ARCHIVEHow to apply the GLACIER or DEEP_ARCHIVE storage classes for already uploaded files
+2. Click Files, Change Storage Class to, [GLACIER or DEEP_ARCHIVE]How to apply the GLACIER or DEEP_ARCHIVE storage classes for already uploaded files

 3. S3 Browser will update storage class for selected files and refresh files list.